A whole-property reunion, on the lake.

 Arrive in waves.
 The kids find the lake before they find the house.

-Pancakes at the island for sixteen.
+Pancakes at the island for eighteen.
 Pickleball before it gets hot.

 Lake.
 Paddleboards, kayaks, the float.
 One big meal — the kitchen handles it, or order in from Cowichan Bay.